withastro/docs/src/pages/en/guides/cms/contentful.md

 ### Fetching data

 Now that you have your Contentful client set up, you can fetch data from Contentful inside your Astro components.
-For example, if you have a content type with id "blogPost" that has a text field for a title and a rich text field for content, your component might look like this:
+For example, if you have a "blogPost" content type that has a text field for a title and a rich text field for content, your component might look like this:

 ```astro
 ---